 How the Service Works

 This article describes the operation of the proxy to manage your requests securely and efficiently.
-For more details, please click on the links in the article.

 Configuring Your Program to Use Your Proxy

 Check out our HTTP client examples to see how to set the Proxy-Authorization header in various HTTP clients.

 You can also use IP address authentication, which allows you to add multiple IP addresses to your account.
 Once you've subscribed to our service, you'll receive the specific address and port of our proxy server, and can add IP addresses or configure the Proxy-Authorization header.

 Configuring Your Web Browser to Use Your Proxy

 See How to Change Web Browser Proxy Settings for links to proxy configuration instructions for specific browsers.
 The easiest way to use a browser, once you’ve signed up with ProxyMesh, is to add your IP address from the dashboard, and then tell your browser to use our proxy auto-configuration URL, which you can find in your dashboard.

 The proxyserver.com blog has articles about configuring specific browsers:

 The ProxyMesh dashboard provides a graphical interface where you can manage account settings and configuration settings.
 For example, you can configure 2-factor authentication, manage proxy access, or create and edit sub-accounts, The dashboard also allows you to monitor your bandwidth usage.